cloudflare/terraform-provider-cloudflare/website/docs/r/page_rule.html.markdown

 * `true_client_ip_header` - (Optional) Whether this action is `"on"` or `"off"`.
 * `waf` - (Optional) Whether this action is `"on"` or `"off"`.

-Forwarding URL actions support the following:

-* `url` - (Required) The URL to which the page rule should forward.
-* `status_code` - (Required) The status code to use for the redirection.

 Minify actions support the following:

 * `html` - (Required) Whether HTML should be minified.
 Valid values are `"on"` or `"off"`.